patheard/web-security-academy/cross-site-scripting/README.md

 - Encode data when output to prevent it being interpreted as HTML.
 - Use reponse headers to prevent XSS with `Content-Type` and `X-Content-Type-Options` if the response is not HTML.
 - Use a Content Security Policy (CSP) to prevent the execution of malicious scripts.
+- Do not output untrusted input into JavaScript sinks.

 ## Tools